Candidate Performance Facts & Figures

 According to 2017-2018 IDOE Staff Performance Evaluation Data*, 95% of Grace College School of Education graduates were rated as Highly Effective or Effective.
 These ratings demonstrate that Grace College School of Education program graduates are well qualified to teach in the area for which they have been prepared.

-* Fewer than 10 graduates with only one year of experience were assessed with the RISE evaluation in 2017-2018, therefore, only data for graduates in their second and third years of service was included in the 2017-2018 report.
+* As reported on the 2019 Annual EPP Report, fewer than 10 graduates with only one year of experience were assessed with the RISE evaluation in 2017-2018, therefore, only data for graduates in their second and third years of service was included in the 2017-2018 report.

 Satisfaction of Employers